justinalsing/speculator/README.md

 *Under construction: code, pre-complied emulator models, and documentation coming soon!*

-Meanwhile, if you read the paper and would like to collaborate on building an SPS emulator for a particular case/project, feel fre to get in touch at justin.alsing@fysik.su.se
+Meanwhile, if you read the paper and would like to collaborate on building an SPS emulator for a particular case/project, feel free to get in touch at justin.alsing@fysik.su.se